-They are easier to manage and can remove the outermost layer of dead skin cells, without causing pain.
+The sugar scrub can remove the outermost layer of dead skin cells, without causing pain.
 A sugar scrub is an especially good choice if your skin is extremely sensitive or if you have had a salt scrub before and found it scratchy or uncomfortable.

-What Happens During a Sugar Scrub?
+What Happens During a Sugar Scrub

 A sugar scrub usually takes place in a wet room with a shower.
-Depending on the spa, you might be laying on a massage table covered with a towel or sheet or a thin piece of plastic, or you might be lying on a wet table.
-You are usually offered a pair of disposable underwear and a bra, and men are sometimes required to wear swim trunks during a scrub.
+Depending on the spa, the client might be laying on a massage table covered with a towel, sheet, thin piece of plastic, or on a wet table.
+Women are usually offered a pair of disposable underwear and a bra, and men are sometimes required to wear swim trunks during a scrub.